Jespinozah/IBM-integration-bus-notes/README.md

 7. Patterns provide reusable solutions
 8. Operational managment and performance

+## IBM Integration Bus features
+1. Transform and route data from anywhere to anywhere
+2. Patterns provide reusable solutions that encapsulate a tested approach to solving a common architecture, desing, or deployment task
+3. Operational managment and performance

 ## IBM Integration Bus main components
 1. Integration node
    - The runtime engine of IBM Integration bus